ufs-community/ufs-weather-model/doc/UsersGuide/source/Introduction.rst

 Key architectural elements of the UFS WM, along with links to external detailed documentation for those elements, are listed below:

-- `The Finite-Volume Cubed-Sphere (FV3) dynamical core <https://noaa-emc.github.io/FV3_Dycore_ufs-v2.0.0/html/index.html>`_.
+- The `Finite-Volume Cubed-Sphere (FV3) dynamical core <https://noaa-emc.github.io/FV3_Dycore_ufs-v2.0.0/html/index.html>`__ is the computational part of an atmospheric model that solves the equations of fluid motion..

-- `The Flexible Modeling System <https://www.gfdl.noaa.gov/fms/>`_ (:term:`FMS`), a software infrastructure used for functions such as parallelization.
+- The `Flexible Modeling System <https://www.gfdl.noaa.gov/fms/>`__ (:term:`FMS`), is a software framework for supporting the efficient development, construction, execution, and scientific interpretation of atmospheric, oceanic, and climate system models.
+It is used for functions such as parallelization.

-- `The Common-Community Physics Package <https://dtcenter.org/community-code/common-community-physics-package-ccpp>`_ (:term:`CCPP`), a library of physical parameterizations and the framework to use it with the model. :term:`Parameterization or physics scheme` is defined here.
+- `The Common-Community Physics Package <https://dtcenter.org/community-code/common-community-physics-package-ccpp>`__ (:term:`CCPP`), provides a framework and library of physics schemes, or :term:`parameterizations`, that support interoperable atmospheric physics.
+Atmospheric physics is a set of numerical methods approximating the effects of small-scale processes such as clouds, turbulence, radiation, and their interactions.

-- `The stochastic physics capability <https://stochastic-physics.readthedocs.io/en/ufs-v2.0.0/>`_, including the Stochastic Kinetic Backscatter Scheme (SKEBS), the Stochastically Perturbed Parameterization Tendencies (SPPT) scheme, the perturbed boundary layer humidity (SHUM) scheme, and the cellular automata method.
+- `Stochastic physics <https://stochastic-physics.readthedocs.io/en/ufs-v2.0.0/>`__ schemes apply randomized perturbations to the physical tendencies, or physical parameters, of a model in order to compensate for model uncertainty.
+They include Stochastic Kinetic Backscatter Scheme (SKEBS), the Stochastically Perturbed Parameterization Tendencies (SPPT) scheme, the perturbed boundary layer humidity (SHUM) scheme, and the cellular automata method.

 ..
+   COMMENT: Add SPP and SPP LSM?
+Remove cellular automata method?

+..
 COMMENT: Remove?:
-   - `The NOAA Environmental Modeling System <https://noaa-emc.github.io/NEMS_doc_ufs-v2.0.0/index.html>`_ (:term:`NEMS`) model driver used to create the main program.
+   - `The NOAA Environmental Modeling System <https://noaa-emc.github.io/NEMS_doc_ufs-v2.0.0/index.html>`__ (:term:`NEMS`) is a software infrastructure that supports NCEP/EMC's forecast products.
+In particular, the model driver is used to organize calls to various WM components hierarchically.

 - The libraries needed to build the system, such as:
     - `National Centers for Environmental Prediction (NCEP) Libraries <https://github.com/NOAA-EMC/NCEPLIBS/wiki>`__